 Cellulite is a word every woman hates to hear.

-Although not a serious medical condition or disease, cellulite is unattractive and a constant source of frustration for many people.
+Although not a serious medical condition or disease, it’s unattractive and a constant source of frustration for many people.

-And unfortunately, it’s estimated that 90% of ALL women will develop cellulite at some point in their life (versus just 10% of men).
+And unfortunately, it’s estimated that 90% of ALL women will develop it at some point in their life (versus just 10% of men).

 That’s the bad news…